A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Power Penalty vs Decoding Complexity

 where $ q $ represents the number of quantization bits used to represent the symbols of $ \boldsymbol{y} $ a real number.
 The terms in \eqref{eq_complexity_of_os_dec} represent the binary complexity values of sorting $ \boldsymbol{y} $, Gauss-Jordan elimination of the permuted $ \boldsymbol{G} $, and order$ -s $ reprocessing, respectively.
 Notice that the limiting complexity order of OS decoder is $ \mathcal{O}(nk^s) $.

 Next, we validate the properties listed in Sec. \ref{sec_dec_comp_prop} by analyzing the empirical performance of OS decoders with various orders and transmission rates.
-These properties can be exemplified in Fig. \ref{fig_CER_n_128_k_64_71} where performance results of OS decoders with orders $ s=\{0,1,2\} $ where $ n=128 $ and $ k=\{64, 71\} $ are depicted.
-The extended BCH code \cite{reed_error_control} is used for the encoding and the error bound is derived from \eqref{eq_normal_approximation}.
+In Fig. \ref{fig_CER_n_128_k_64_71}, performance results of OS decoders with orders $ s=\{0,1,2\} $ where $ n=128 $ and $ k=\{64, 71\} $ are depicted with dotted lines.
+The extended BCH code \cite{reed_error_control} is used for the encoding.
+The error bounds, shown with solid lines, are calculated from \eqref{eq_normal_approximation}.
 Property 1 and 2 can be seen by fixing $ k $ and letting the order$ -s $ to vary.
 It is seen that as the order increases, the performance of the decoder improves and approaches the optimal decoder, albeit at the expense of higher decoding complexity.
 Similar results are also achieved by fixing $ s $ and let SNR vary.
 Property 3 can be illustrated by fixing an order and letting $ k $ to vary.
 It can be seen that for fixed SNR, the decoder with $ k=71 $ has worse performance than the decoder with $ k=64 $ and, from \eqref{eq_complexity_of_os_dec}, it also has higher per-information-bit complexity.